deepmodeling/deepks-kit/examples/water_cluster/README.md

 During each iteration of the learning procedure, a brief summary on the accuracy of the SCF calculation can be found in `iter.xx/00.scf/log.data`.
 Average energy and force (if applicable) errors are shown for both training and validation dataset.

 After we finished our 10 iterations, the resulted DeePKS model can be found at `iter.09/01.train/model.pth`.
 The model can be used in either a python script creating the extended PySCF class, or directly the `deepqc scf` command.
-As a testing example, we run the SCF calculation using the learned DeePKS model on the proton transfer system of a water hexamer ring.
+As a testing example, we run the SCF calculation using the learned DeePKS model on the simultaneous six proton transfer path of a water hexamer ring.
 The command can be found in [test.sh](./test.sh).
 The results of each configuration during the proton transfer are grouped in the `test_result` folder.

+We can see that all the predicted energy falls within the chemical accuracy range of the reference value given by the CCSD calculation.
+We note that none of the training dataset includes dissociated configurations in the proton transfer case.
+The DeePKS model trained on up to three water molecules exhibits good transferability, even in the bond breaking case.